canonical/cluster-api-k8s/docs/proposals/001-in-place-upgrades.md

 The current Cluster API implementation does not provide a way of updating machines in-place and instead follows a rolling upgrade strategy.

 This means that a version upgrade would trigger a rolling upgrade, which is the process of creating new machines with desired configuration and removing older ones.
-This strategy is acceptable in most-cases for clusters that are provisioned on public or private clouds where having extra resources are not a concern.
+This strategy is acceptable in most cases for clusters that are provisioned on public or private clouds where having extra resources is not a concern.

 However this strategy is not viable for smaller bare-metal or edge deployments where resources are limited.
 This makes Cluster API not suitable out of the box for most of the use cases in industries like telco.